Continuing Education

 - Discuss study tips with experienced CDEs

-LSCD Certified Diabetes Educators (CDEs) worked with Diabetes Canada to create Building Competency in Diabetes Education Manuals, which includes The Essentials Manual and the Advanced Practice Modules.
+LSCD Certified Diabetes Educators (CDEs) worked with Diabetes Canada to create the Building Competency in Diabetes Education manuals, which include The Essentials Manual and the Advanced Practice Modules.
 The Essentials Manual is the foundation of the CDE Exam in Canada.

 Please contact [email protected] for more information.